typester/youtube-live-tts/README.md

 A command-line tool for reading YouTube Live chat messages with Text-to-Speech.

+> **Important Note:** This application requires Windows to run.
+It was designed primarily for Windows systems and uses Windows-specific APIs for the default TTS engine.

 ## Features

 - Simple, portable Windows executable
 - Monitors YouTube Live chat in real-time
-- Reads new messages aloud using Windows TTS voices
+- Reads new messages aloud using Windows TTS or OpenAI TTS
-- Configurable voice and polling settings
+- Configurable voices, engines, and polling settings

 ## Usage